emmercm/www/src/blog/_i-dont-want-to-think-about-it.md

 ## Patients 3 & 4: services with low meaningful test coverage

 I gave "the entire department is going through a massive library migration" as an example above, and that's because we are.
+The migration changes were largely automated, but it was up to each team to test their services to make sure the changes didn't break them.
+Here's the problem: _I don't trust that

 - batch-subscriber-processor's lack of CD tests, making the Spring Boot 3 migration dangerous
 - subscription-api's lack of CD tests, creating a business risk
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUyOTgwNjM2NywxNTMxMDQ2MDIzLC0xMD
+eyJoaXN0b3J5IjpbNjk4Njk5NDQ0LDE1MzEwNDYwMjMsLTEwOT
-k3MDgwMzIsLTQ4MTIxOTQ1NywxNDE0OTgwMTc4LDE5MzM4NDE0
+cwODAzMiwtNDgxMjE5NDU3LDE0MTQ5ODAxNzgsMTkzMzg0MTQx
-MTBdfQ==
+MF19
 -->